By standard statistical measures, Tyrod Taylor has given the Buffalo Bills better play than just about anyone could have been reasonably projected.

 Despite those impressive numbers, there is one area in which Taylor has failed to come close to producing the way a “franchise” quarterback is expected to – fourth-quarter comebacks.

 Those are defined by leading an offensive scoring drive to either the tying or go-ahead points when starting a possession down by one score, ultimately resulting in a win.
-Taylor has had three opportunities to do that in the past four weeks, but failed in each instance.
+Taylor has had three opportunities to do that in the last four games, but failed in each instance.

 “I think all the other numbers are telling you that this young man has a real chance,” Bills coach Rex Ryan said.
 But you can “never be considered a great quarterback until you can bring your team back and win in those situations.
 So yeah I would say that, that is the next stage in being able to bring his team back in those situations.”